ndrewtl/airspace-jekyll/_posts/2016-11-15-troubleshooting.md

 <center><img src="{{ site.baseurl }}/img/pluses.png" alt="Img"></center>

-9. <b>The cursor in the script file changed from | to _ and now text gets overwritten when I type.<b> This happens when you accidentally press <i>Insert</i> on your keyboard and as a result when you add new text, the old text after it get written over.
+9. <b>The cursor in the script file changed from | to _ and now text gets overwritten when I type.</b> This happens when you accidentally press <i>Insert</i> on your keyboard and as a result when you add new text, the old text after it get written over.
 Press <i>Insert</i> again to go back to normal.

 <a name="help"></a>